knawel/Sequence_to_Cell_Localization/README.md

 The protein sequence is encoded as one-hot vector using 24 residue symbols (including non-standard, line B is Aspartic acid or Asparagine) plus '#' as the placeholder when sequence is shorter than threshold.

 # Model
-Model is LSTM with 3 fully connected layers
+Model is LSTM (input size is 512, hidden size is 128) and 2 fully connected layers
 ![image](docs/seq2loc.png)

 This model was trained with 70 epochs, batch size=256.

 ![image](docs/loss.png)

 # Results
-The balanced accuracy for this model is **0.73%** for prediction membrane localization and **0.76** for nuclear localization.
+The balanced accuracy for this model is **73%** for prediction membrane localization and **76%** for nuclear localization.